alters-mit/magnebot/doc/api/test_controller.md

 **`TestController()`**

-Initialize an empty test room with a Magnebot.
-The simulation will advance through frames until the Magnebot's body is in its neutral position.
+**Always call this function before any other API calls.** Initialize an empty test room with a Magnebot.

-This function must be called before any other API calls.
+You can safely call `init_scene()` more than once to reset the simulation.

 ```python
 from magnebot import TestController